 About the book

-Every day of lockdown, Ann Garry posted the daily doings of the two small bears – as recorded in Uncle Squirrel’s diary – on the Eastbourne Community Facebook page.
-They quickly became essential reading, showing the strange new way of living and providing a moment to laugh or reflect.
-Gathered into a book, they stand as a reminder of a time that drew us all together in the face of the unimaginable.
+During lockdown, Ann Garry posted the daily doings of the two small bears on the Eastbourne Community Facebook page.
+They quickly became essential reading, showing the new way of living and providing a moment to laugh or reflect.
+Gathered into a book, the stories stand as a reminder of a strange and uncertain time.